corbinpage/appian-NAV-TM-task-metric-utilities/README.md

 ## Install
 1. Import the 'NAV_TM Task Metric Utilities' application.
 2. Review the NAV_TM Data Store, select the appropriate data source, and publish the data store.
-3. Set the timer on the 'NAV_TM Save Task Metrics' process model.
-4. Run the process at least once.
+3. Run the process, which should be automatic.
 5. You're done!
 Check out your 'Historical Task Metrics Report' from the Reports tab!

 ### Dependencies